 Notice how the x-component of the gradient is the partial derivative with respect to x (similar for y and z).
 For a one variable function, there is no y-component at all, so the gradient reduces to the derivative.

-If we want to find the direction to move to increase our function the fastest, we plug in our current coordinates (such as 3,4,5) into the equation and get:
+If we want to find the direction to move to increase our function the fastest, we plug in our current coordinates (such as 3,4,5) into the gradient and get:

 So, this new vector (1, 8, 75) would be the direction we’d move in to increase the value of our function.
 In this case, our x-component doesn’t add much to the value of the function: the partial derivative is always 1.

 Obvious applications of the gradient are finding the max/min of multivariable functions.
 Another less obvious but related application is finding the maximum of a constrained function: a function whose x and y values have to lie in a certain domain, i.e. find the maximum of all points constrained to lie along a circle.
 Solving this calls for my boy Lagrange, but all in due time, all in due time: enjoy the gradient for now.

 The key insight is to recognize the gradient as the generalization of the derivative.
-The gradient points to the direction of greatest increase; keeping following the gradient, and you will reach the local maximum.
+The gradient points to the direction of greatest increase; keep following the gradient, and you will reach the local maximum.